 - I. The probationary period shall begin the first day of regular employment. - II.
 The probationary period shall be ninety (90) calendar days in duration or the time period established by a collective bargaining agreement. - III.
-Employment during the probationary period must be continuous for probation to be successfully completed. - IV.
+Employment during the probationary period must be continuous in the position for which the employee is hired in order for probation to be successfully completed. - IV.
 The Superintendent shall determine whether to continue the employee's employment for the duration of the contract year. - V. A probationary employee who is recommended for termination (nonrenewed) shall not have rights of appeal nor have a written explanation. - VI.
 A procedural manual shall include other employment information.

-HISTORY: FORMERLY: 4.1.2.C
+FORMERLY: 4.1.2.C